LuizZak/ZScript/README.md

 integer += 10; // Sum integer with 10, and assign the result to itself
 // Now integer contains '15'
 ```
-*(Author note: the check for variable usage before initialization is not implemented yet, so trying to access the value of an uninitialised variable is not detected as an error and will result in runtime-errors)*
+*(Author note: the check for variable usage before initialization is not implemented yet, so trying to access the value of an uninitialised variable is not detected as a compile-time error and will result in runtime-errors)*

 Much like variables, constants are created by using the 'let' keyword, followed by the constant name, a starting value and, optionally, a type: